leticiaseixas/wai-list-of-courses/content/submit-an-offer.md

   {% include excol.html type="start" open="true" %}
   <h2 id="about-you">About you</h2>
-  <p>We'd like to know who you are, so that we can contact you with questions about your submission.</p>
+  <p>We'd like to know who you are, so that we can contact you with questions about your submission.
+This information will not be publicly shared.</p>

   {% include excol.html type="middle" %}
   <div class="field">